By Nusaiba Ibrahim

 Furthermore, for those too old for vaccination, regular Pap tests are crucial.
 These tests enable doctors to detect cervical cancer early, often before symptoms appear, when treatment is most effective.

-Myth: I can’t have a baby now that I have had cervical cancerTrue
+Myth: I can not have a baby now that I have had cervical cancerTrue

 During cervical cancer treatment, patients typically undergo a hysterectomy, chemotherapy, and radiation therapy to the pelvic area.
 However, newer treatment options now allow doctors to preserve patients’ fertility, enabling them to become parents.
 These innovative treatments include assisted reproductive technologies (ART) to freeze eggs, and ovarian transposition surgery, which relocates ovaries outside the radiation field to protect them from harm.